Last Updated on July 16, 2023 by Christine Kaaloa

 While westernized hotels and restaurants and tourist attractions have western toilets, you’ll find more local joints and public restrooms bearing squat toilets.
 Tip: Always pack a packet of tissue and hand sanitizer.

 Tap water is not filtered or purified in Nepal.
 Thus, tap water is often boiled before consumption.
 So if you’re out traveling and sightseeing, it’s best to fill your reuseable bottle before you leave your hotel or buy bottled water; it’s relatively inexpensive.
 Avoid any fruits and veggies foods washed in tap water.
 Read more food safety tips here.

 9. Traveling by Bus in Kathmandu

-Catching a bus in Nepal is a lesson I learned on my first trip and it can feel tricky for western travelers.
-Bus signs showing destinations are often written in Nepalese, not all bus stops have obvious bus signs nor do they look like bus stands.
+Catching the bus in Nepal is a lesson I learned on my first trip and it can feel tricky for western travelers.
+Bus signs showing destinations are often written in Nepali and not all bus stops have obvious bus signs nor do they look like bus stands.
 Fare collectors hang out on the side of the bus shouting out their destination.
 Fare is charged according to distance and you pay your bus fare when the bus attendant approaches you.

 Kathmandu (Gongabu) Bus Terminal and Ratna Park Station (click respective links for map location).
 Ratna Park is the easiest to reach if you’re in Thamel.
 Gongabu Bus Park is further out near the Embassy District.